RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 G. Data Entry
 For reference, each questionnaire should be numbered.
 Paper questionnaires should be properly batched, so they can be easily referenced for cleaning.
 Both paper and CRT questionnaires (coded responses) should be verified using different data entry operators.
-It is advisable to inform BCBSF as to what percent of the data have been verified.
+It is advisable to document and inform what percent of the data have been verified.
 Data entry operators should not make decisions on codes or data entry.
 These decisions should have been made for them prior to data entry.
 A way to account for "no answers" should be used.
 This may be by coding "no answer" or by the system automatically showing "no answer" when no item is entered.
 H. Data Cleaning